Gerardo Morales (politician)

-Gerardo Rubén Morales (born 18 July 1959) is an Argentine politician, Governor of Jujuy Province and Secretary General of the Radical Civic Union.
+Gerardo Rubén Morales (born 18 July 1959) is an Argentine politician, former Governor of Jujuy Province (2015–2023) and Secretary General of the Radical Civic Union.

 He was a member of the Argentine Senate representing Jujuy Province, elected for the Front of Jujuy.
 He was a candidate for Vice President of Argentina on Roberto Lavagna's UNA ticket in the 2007 elections.
-Since 2015, he has been Governor of Jujuy, the first non-Peronist elected to the post since the restoration of democracy.
+From 2015 to 2023, he was Governor of Jujuy, the first non-Peronist elected to the post since the restoration of democracy.

-Biography
+Early life and career

-Morales was born in Jujuy Province.
+Morales was born in Salta Province.
 He worked on the Ferrocarril General Manuel Belgrano railway as a waiter at age 18, and was promoted to the post of administrator.
 He enrolled at the National University of Jujuy, where he earned a degree in Accountancy.
 Morales was later appointed Director of Liquidations at the Provincial Insurance Institute.
 He also lectured and was politically active at university, teaching in Political Economy courses from 1985 to 1993.
 He married in 1985, and had three children; he admitted to past infidelities in a 2008 interview.